26 Pretty Outdoor Easter Decorations

 Marbled Easter Egg Garlands

-These colorful Easter egg garlands are remarkably simple to make, and they amp up your home for the holiday—even the kids can get involved!
-Simply cut egg shapes out of paper, decorate with paint (use a toothpick to swirl the wet paint around for a cool marbled look), and attach to a string for hanging.
+Our Easter-worthy decoration is remarkably simple to make, and it amps up your home for the holiday—even the kids can get involved!
+Simply cut egg shapes out of paper, decorate with paint (stand them up to dry for a cool dripping look), and attach to a string to hang.

 Springtime Door Decoration

-Try this door decoration in place of the classic Easter wreath.
-Gather a bouquet of flowers—real or silk—into an umbrella for a set of Easter door decorations full of country charm.
+Here's a fresh take on your classic Easter wreath.
+Gather a bouquet of flowers—real or silk—into an umbrella for a door display full of country charm.
 Tie a ribbon around the umbrella to hold the bouquet in place, and add a few dyed eggshells for extra Easter fun.

 Editor's Tip: If using real flowers, create a simple vase with water in a resealable plastic bag.
 Secure at the base of the flower stems using a rubber band.